Podcast: Play in new window | Download | Embed

 Needless to say, we all need some sort of healthy interaction with people.
 The most prominent of the types of relationships we seek out, of course, is the love relationship.
 The romantic relationship!
 It is one of the top subjects that consume our minds and conversations.
 It can even cause stress and anxiety in one’s life.
-We search for that one special pertopson that will fulfill us.
+We search for that one special person that will fulfill us.
 Be the yin to our yang.
 We can focus much of our energy on attracting that special person, creating an abundance of love, our soulmate.
-Then when we do find our partner we then begin to constantly question it in some way.
+Then when we do find our partner we begin to constantly question it in some way.

 The individual seems to change before our eyes.
 But is it actually them or maybe it is you.
 Either way, it can put a strain on a couple.
 We are all growing all the time.
 Our minds hearts and spiritual nature are not stagnant.
 Change is really the only constant.
 No wonder our relationships change.